ndlarsen/ndlarsen.github.io/_drafts/2019-10-06-building-a-full-stack-web-application-part-2-storage-with-mongodb.md

 This will use the mongo 4.2.0 image as base for the image we're building and copy the database initialization script into the container.
 Docker-compose cannot copy files which is why we're doing it here.

 ### docker-compose.yml
 Within the project's mongodb folder create a file named `docker-compose.yml`.
-One could argue that writing a compose file is not needed at this point but we're going use it for the seed container and use in the next part also so we might as well do it right away.
+One could argue that writing a compose file is not needed but it just makes things a little easier.
+We're going use it for the seed container and use in the next part also so we might as well write it right away.
 The content of the file should be what is listed below.
 Keep in mind that Yaml is pretty particular about indenting and whitespace.
 ```yml
 version: "3.5"